Calvinfr96/data-structures-and-algorithms/Data_Structures/binary_heaps.md

     - With a binary heap (min or max) the highest priority item would always be at the root of the heap.
 - In many real-world examples of a Priority Queue, lower numbers are associated with a higher priority (level 0 priority would be the most important and level 5 the least).
 This would be implemented best by a Min Binary Heap instead of a Max Binary Heap.
 - A Min Binary Heap is the same as a Max Binary Heap, except the lowest values are floated to the top of the tree and highest values settle toward the bottom.
+## Time and Spaces Complexity
+- Insertion and Removal operations for a Binary Heap have a time complexity of O(log(n)) and a space complexity of O(1).
+Searching has a time complexity of O(n) and a space complexity of O(1).
+- The time complexity of O(log(n)) because, in the worst-case scenario (the number you’re inserting has the maximum/minimum value for a Max/Min Binary Heap), the number of comparisons that need to be made is equal to the number of levels in the heap.
+    - In a completely occupied (each parent has two children) Binary Heap), the number of levels is equal to the logarithm (base 2) of the number of nodes, including the node being inserted.
+- Recall that for a completely one-sided (worst-case) binary search tree, the time complexity for insertion was O(N) because you must traverse the entire tree.
+Binary heaps aren’t allowed to be lopsided, so their time complexity is O(log(n)) in the best and worst-case scenario.
+- Binary Heaps aren’t made to be searchable because the sibling nodes aren’t sorted like they are in a BST, so you can’t optimize by choosing to search in a particular direction; you must look at each node.
+## Recap
+- A Binary Heap is a type of heap in which each node can have a maximum of two children.
+They are useful for sorting and implementing other data structures like a Priority Queue.
+- Binary Heaps are abstract data structures, meaning they can be implemented using a variety of data structures such as lists and arrays.
+- Binary Heaps can be categorized as either Min or Max, depending on the relationship between the parent and its children.
+In a Min Binary Heap, the root is the smallest value in the tree and in a Max Binary Heap, the root is the largest value.
+- Binary Heaps are always filled out from left to right, making it impossible to form a lopsided heap.
+- The indices provided by an array make them ideal for representing binary heaps because the index can be used to define a relationship between parent and child nodes in both directions.
+You can create your own Heap class, but arrays are the easiest implementation.